 But do not be an encourager in word only.
 As a channel of God’s comfort and encouragement, be an encourager in deed, too.
 Be creative and be ready to go beyond what is necessary to be the friend this other may need.
 Cards, help with errands or chores, or thoughtful gestures that remind this friend or acquaintance that they’re not alone may be all it takes for him or her to continue to cling to the hope that only Jesus can provide.

-“Suppose a brother or sister is without clothes and daily food.
-If one of you says to him, ‘Go, I wish you well; keep warm and well fed,’ but does nothing about his physical needs, what good is that?
-So also faith by itself, if it is not accompanied by actions, is dead” (James 2:15-17 NIV).
+“If a brother or sister is poorly clothed and lacking in daily food, and one of you says to them, ‘Go in peace, be warmed and filled,’ without giving them the things needed for the body, what good is that?
+So also faith by itself, if it does not have works, is dead.”
+(James 2:15-17 ESV).
 So, stay on the lookout and let God make you a source of true encouragement today.

 "the Lord never gives us more hardship than we can bear...this isn't even biblically correct."
 Well, you've no idea how long I've wanted to say this myself and yet had no release to pen those words.
 How I breathed a sigh of relief that it had been said.
 Now, since you have requested a critique, here goes.
 Read this out loud to yourself, it's better to read it to another, then see if the tempo of the piece compliments the message or takes away from it.
 This is loaded with emotion, rightly so, but the wording just seems stoic.
 That is, it sounded somewhat like someone trying to describe a pristine waterfall and all they had at hand to do that was a box of Saltines.
 It's hard work, I realize that, but